- What We Do

 For more information about School Breakfast Expansion, contact Kelsey Hilton.

 For families who count on school breakfast and lunch, the summer months can be stressful as family food budgets have to be stretched even further.

-The U.S. Department of Agriculture (USDA) offers free Summer Meals to kids across the Dallas Region similar to School Lunch and Breakfast Programs, except meals are free to all kids that come to a registered Summer Meals site.
+The U.S. Department of Agriculture (USDA) offers free Summer Meals to kids across the Lubbock Region similar to School Lunch and Breakfast Programs, except meals are free to all kids that come to a registered Summer Meals site.

 These Summer Meals Programs can help families save money and stretch their already tight summer food budgets.
 Many Summer Meals sites, which are registered with the USDA, offer fun learning and recreational activities so kids and teens can eat a healthy meal while staying active and hanging out with friends

 Families across the South Plains can find free Summer Meals sites during the summer time by going to www.summerfood.org, calling 211, or texting FOODTX to 877-877.